minetest-mods/qa_block/README.md

 # How to use:
 add the mod to the game you like to test

-## Using chat command /qa_block
+## Using chat command /qa
+- /qa help - print available chat commands
-- qa ls - list all available check modules
+- /qa ls - list all available check modules
+- /qa set checkname - set default check
-- qa sel - display and run check using the selection dialog (smartfs only)
+- /qa ui - display and run check using the selection dialog (smartfs only)
-- qa checkname - run check
+- /qa checkname - run check
-- qa - run default module (hardcoded to "same_recipe")
+- /qa - run default check

 ## Using the block
 1. get the QA-Block from creative inventory
 2. place the block somewhere
-3a - without smartfs - wait till the block disappears 3b - with smartfs - start the check using selection dialog
+3a - without smartfs - wait till the default check is finished and the block disappears 3b - with smartfs - start the check using selection dialog

 In all cases - check the debug.txt for test results